 Their children Sierra, Drake and Nolan love helping out and being a part of the ministry.
 Sierra helps in the hospital ministry, and all three kids have helped in the delivery of medical supplies to remote villages up the Sepik River.
 They are a part of the community outreach and relationship building with the Papua New Guineans.
 As a family, the Palm’s make a great team.
 They work together to make the rescue flights, hospital ministry, hospitality with teams and meetings possible, and are working full time to build relationships with the people of Papua New Guinea.

-Chris is a registered nurse and will fill an important role in overseeing the medical aspect of our ministry.
-Because of his background in trauma nursing, we will be able to offer training to the local nurses who fly along with us on emergency flights, as well as more advanced care for patients in life-threatening situations.
-We’re looking forward to the avenues this will open for further ministry in the local clinics, hospital and among the medical community.
-Chris and Sarah will both be a part of our hospital ministry as well!
+Chris is a registered nurse and fills an important role in overseeing the medical aspect of our ministry.
+Because of his background in trauma nursing, we are able to offer training to the local nurses who fly along with us on emergency flights, as well as more advanced care for patients in life-threatening situations.
+Chris and Sarah are both a part of our hospital ministry as well!

 Bryan says, “I have been a fan of Samaritan Aviation since 2000.
 At the time I was introduced to this organization I was the senior pastor of a church in Montrose, Colorado.
 Over the years our congregation as well as my family supported and partnered with several projects Samaritan had taken on.
 It was also our churches pleasure to have had Samaritan Aviation’s President Mark Palm, on our staff for three years as one of our worship pastors.
 Mark and I have many fond memories working together.
 It is with this long term relationship with Mark and several of the board members as well as a strong belief in what Samaritan is about that I have accepted my new role with this organization.
 I look forward to being a part of the team as we move forward with the mission of bringing hope and a message to the people of Papua New Guinea.”